Grants and schemes to help with energy

 ECO is split into three elements:

-- Affordable Warmth - providing free heating and
+- Affordable Warmth - which may provide free

 - Carbon Saving Obligation - to provide funding